ri-nath/wames/README.md

 cross-platform word games

 #### Heroku Deployment
-To push to the `heroku` branch, use `git subtree push --prefix server origin heroku` from the root directory.
+To push to the `heroku` branch, use `yarn heroku` from the root directory.